 Employers embraced the savings that HMOs afforded them, switching their employee health plans from traditional service providers to the managed-care practitioners.
-Enrollment in HMOs exceeds over 20% of total health care users in many markets across the U.S., a figure that increased steadily throughout the decade.
-Moreover, HMOs now cover almost 50% of Medicaid patients, up from less than 10% in 1991.
-HMOs bargain with healthcare providers to lock in prices for services in return for a guaranteed patient base.
 The HMO then negotiates with employers over insurance premiums.
 As managed care increased its prominence, this process led to diminished negotiating power for hospitals and doctors alike.

 Part of the HMO's success in controlling costs was borne from limiting the provision of medical services to enrollees.
 Indicative of this is the length of hospitalization, which declined throughout the decade since HMO's coverage cuts off after a relatively shorter time than previously enjoyed under a traditional fee-for-service system.
-Indeed, the Journal of the American Medical Association reports that HMOs reduced hospital stays by fully 30% by 1994.3 While this type of activity generates criticism of managed health care organizations, it led to greater cost management in the industry.
+Indeed, the Journal of the American Medical Association reports that HMOs reduced hospital stays by fully 30% by 1994.
+While this type of activity generates criticism of managed health care organizations, it led to greater cost management in the industry.
 For hospitals, however, the cost-management tactics of HMOs constrained the services provided by hospitals, limiting their income stream.